 Most households have televisions, radios, and telephones.
 A causeway links several of the islands to Saudi Arabia.
 The Bahraini people are more cosmopolitan than other Arabs because Bahrain has been a trade center and port for centuries.
 Younger Bahrainis wear clothes reflecting Western influence.
 Bahrain's women have more opportunities and privileges than most Arabic women.

 The majority of Bahraini Arabs follow Islam, the religion of their heritage and their culture.
 The ruling family and many townspeople are Sunni Muslims, while the Northern villagers are Shiites.
 Because the British ruled Bahrain for over a hundred years prior to 1971, two Anglican churches remain in Bahrain.
-An estimated 2,300 Christians live in Bahrain today.
 Mainland Arabs criticize the Bahrainis for not being strict enough about traditional religious values.
 The women still prefer head coverings and long sleeves, but fewer wear traditional veils.
 More women are employed, usually at respectable jobs in girl's schools, maternity clinics, and banks.

 More than most Arabs nations, Bahrain has grown increasingly open to Western influence.
 More than ever before the Bahraini Arabs are listening to new ideas and considering new perspectives on life.
 Nevertheless, their culture and Islamic religion are so closely bound together, that it is difficult for them to accept any other world view.
 They consider the moral values of Western Christians to be pagan.

-Bahrain has capitalized on the petroleum industry since 1932, but oil reserves are estimated to dry up by 2010.
+Bahrain has capitalized on the petroleum industry since 1932.
 Fishing has declined due to pollution in the gulf.
 Bahrain is diversifying, building industry and becoming a banking center for the Middle East.
 Opportunities for foreign business mean opportunities for Christian business people to share the Gospel.

 Television and radio programs are broadcast mostly in Arabic, although some English programs come out of Saudi Arabia.
 English Bibles, Christian literature, and programs can be used as long as they show sensitivity to the Arab culture.
 Promiscuity of the western culture has caused the Bahraini to be leery of Western Christians.
 Opportunities to reach them exist by taking a sensitive approach, stepping carefully through the open doors of a fast-growing business society.